jnalanko/slt_to_dot/README.txt

     --fasta: Interprets the input file as a fasta-format file concatenating all sequences found in the file placing dollar symbols between all found sequences.
-Does not explore the subtrees of edges with dollars (the root of the subtree is still printed).
+Does not explore the subtrees of edges with dollars, i.e. if the edge from the parent of a node is labelled with a dollar, do not explore the children of the node.
     --debug: Label all nodes with the corresponding substrings

 Small example data file example.txt included in the project root.